Home » Hawaii Travel Tips » Best Things to Do » 27 Incredible Things to do in Lihue, Kauai

 Hamura Saimin is Kauai’s most famous noodle restaurant.
 They are best known for their saimin and lilikoi chiffon pies.
 And it’s a total mix of tourists mixed with locals here!

 Hamura makes their own noodles nearby at the family factory, where they also make broth from shrimp, chicken, pork, and scallops.
-It’s conveniently located near Lihue airport, so be sure to stop by before or after your trip to Kauai.
+It’s conveniently located near Lihue Airport, so be sure to stop by before or after your trip to Kauai.

 18. Check Out The Grove Farm Homestead Museum